Trekking Vs. Hiking: Understand the Differences in Difficulty, Terrain, and Planning

 Trekking Vs Hiking: Difficulty

-Trekking Vs Hiking: Terrain
+Trekking Vs Hiking: Terrain and Environment

 Trekking routes often traverse diverse and remote landscapes, including mountains and other wilderness areas.